 Download The Krazy Coupon Lady app or text HACKS to 57299 for the latest money-saving tips, deals, and coupons.

-9 Grocery Items to Buy Now Before Prices Go Up
+Grocery Items To Buy Now (In Case Prices Rise)

 We assembled this list based on current and potential tariffs that may go into effect in 2025, taking into account product shelf life, with added insight from the team at The Krazy Coupon Lady.